Tuesday, March 10, 2026

 ๐Ÿ“˜ Going Deeper

-The math behind embeddings is a process called contrastive learning.
-During training, the model is shown pairs of sentences that should be similar (positive pairs) and pairs that should be distant (negative pairs).
-The loss function — typically cosine similarity loss or triplet loss — adjusts neuron weights so that similar pairs produce similar output vectors.
-After billions of training examples, the resulting function generalises to unseen text remarkably well.
+The math behind embeddings is called contrastive learning.
+During training, the model sees pairs of sentences that should be similar and pairs that should not be.
+The loss function — usually cosine similarity loss or triplet loss — nudges the weights so similar pairs produce closer vectors.
+After enough training data, the model generalises surprisingly well to text it has never seen.

 Dimensionality and Quality